ThePhantomPig791/titan-shifter-megapack-docs/docs/misc/stacking.md

 ## Stacks:

 * ### Attack - 1
 The Attack stack gives the shifter the ability to harden its knuckles, as described in the [Attack's power description](../titans/attack.md), but only for eight or six punches (instead of ten or eight) depending on the user's current shift.
+It also gives appropriately-sized titans a crystal unharden ability (i.e. all but the Colossal, Cart, and Jaw).

 * ### Female - 2
 The Female stack gives a titan 1.5 extra motion points and 15 seconds of speed II upon transforming.
 It also lets the shifter attack faster in titan form, just like the [Female](../titans/female.md) can.